 Describe plans for continuing the Retrofit program and how to achieve a goal of 1% DCIA disconnection in future years.
-[Provide information if available in 2017 report.
-Section to be completed for the 2019 Annual Report.]

 Based on the 2012 Baseline DCIA of 9.09 acres, 0.18 acres of DCIA will need to be disconnected by July 01, 2012 to meet the CT DEEP goal of a 2% disconnection.
 It is anticipated that the DCIA disconnection goal will be met with a combination of municipal and private commercial redevelopment.